 The recognition of graduating with highest honors will be assigned to seniors who have a cumulative grade point ratio (GPR) of 4.5 or above.
 The recognition of graduating with honors will be assigned to seniors who have a 4.2 grade point ratio but less than 4.5.
+All honor graduates must have earned the Gold Seal Endorsement in addition to the GPR requirement.
+Only credits earned in grades 9-12 are considered when determining eligibility for the Gold Seal Endorsement.
 Grades will not be rounded to either raise or lower a student's GPR.
 Appropriate recognition will be provided at the graduation exercises.

-\Valedictorian: The student(s) with the highest adjusted GPR in the graduating class.
+^{}Valedictorian: The student(s) with the highest adjusted GPR in the graduating class.